makedeb/makedeb/README.md

 </div>

 ## Overview ##
-makedeb takes PKGBUILD files and creates Debian archives installable with APT
+makedeb takes PKGBUILD files and creates Debian archives installable with APT.

 *Automated installation and updates of AUR and Arch Linux packages are available with [mpm](https://github.com/hwittenborn/mpm).*